AdityaVijay1/CMSLearningJournal/week-3-learning-journal.md

 Name: Aditya Vijay
 <br> Student ID: 14334303

-This overview is intended to provide a description of my website, for Week 3 Practicals in the subject Content Management System.
+This overview is intended to provide a description of my website, for Week 3 Practical in the subject Content Management System.
 The main purpose of targeting adults in this market.

 # Use of Learning Journal